Zinggi/elm-2d-game/documentation.md

 , making it a perfect fit to pass for the texture parameter.

 **NOTE**: Texture dimensions have to be in a power of 2, e.g. 2^n x 2^m, like 4x16, 16x16, 512x256, etc.
-If you try to use a non power of two texture, WebGL will spitt out a bunch of warnings and display a black rectangle.
+If you try to use a non power of two texture, WebGL will spit out a bunch of warnings and display a black rectangle.

 ```elm